AurumAcademy/netlify-aurumacademy/src/pages/register/yay.md

 ---
 templateKey: redirect-page
-title: 'Registered!'
+metaTitle: 'Hooray!'
+title: 'Thank you for registering! ♥'
 ---
-## Thank you for registering!
-We will contact you as soon as possible.
+We sent you an email with more information.